JetBrains/teamcity-documentation/topics/security-notes.md

 We aim to promptly address newly discovered security issues in the nearest bugfix releases for the most recent TeamCity major version.
 It is recommended to upgrade to newly released TeamCity versions as soon as they become available as they can contain security-related fixes.
 However, the general assumption and __recommended setup is to deploy TeamCity in a trusted environment__ with no possibility for it to be accessed by malicious users.

 Along with these guidelines, please review [notes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) on configuring the TeamCity server for production use.
-For the list of disclosed security-related issues, see our [public issue tracker](https://youtrack.jetbrains.com/issues/TW?q=project:TeamCity%20type:%20%7BSecurity%20Problem%7D%20sort%20by:%20%7BFix%20versions%7D%20desc) and the "Security" section in the release notes.
+For the list of disclosed security-related issues, see the [JetBrains Security Bulletin](https://blog.jetbrains.com/?s=security+bulletin) and the "Security" section in the release notes.

 ## Security Self-Checklist